wbaopaul/scATAC-pro/README.md

 - Current version: 1.2.1
 - Recent updates
-    * .rds file generated for matrices and added  *addCB2bam* module to write cell barcode into an additional column of the bam file
+    * .rds file generated for matrices and added  *addCB2bam* module to write cell barcode into an additional column of the bam file & correct a bug for calculating insert size
     * updated footprinting analysis dependent module *rgt-hint* to python3
     * saved qc statistics in html report into tables, and added peak calling summary in the report
     * added qc per cell to metadata of the seurat object as: total.unique.frags, frac.peak, frac.mito,